-It is therefore worth highlighting that there are several local/regional electricity service providers who may not offer 100% direct generation (via PPA or ownership) but offer other social and longer-term emission reduction benefits.
+It is therefore worth highlighting that there are several local/regional electricity service providers who may not offer close to 100% direct generation (via PPA or ownership) but offer other social and longer-term emission reduction benefits.

 Community-owned Energy organisations are a case in point.
-As these are relatively new to the electricity market, we have not listed them in the earlier sections.
+As these are relatively new to the Electricity market, we have not listed them in the earlier sections.
 We believe the mission of many of these organisations should be supported as they provide wider benefits to their communities than Carbon reduction alone.
 Today, in Teignbridge, TECs is the only organisation that meets these criteria.
-Others, operating in Devon, can be found here.

-The Local Electricity Supply Bill currently going through Parliament may make it easier for these Electricity suppliers to expand and improve their offer of truly 'Green' electricity.
-Unfortunately the bill has been watered down as it now sets a high Carbon Intensity threshold for generation so that gas would qualify as low-carbon!
+The Local Electricity Supply Bill currently going through Parliament will make it easier for these Electricity suppliers to expand and improve their offer of truly 'Green' electricity.